COLA-Laboratory/cola_www_src/content/_index.md

 {{< tabs "uniqueid" >}}

+{{< tab "Mar" >}}

+- Congratulations to our recent Royal Society Award for the International Exchange 2024 Global Round 3.
+We were previously informed to be in the reserve list, but finally get funded!
+Looking forward to build networks with Prof. Yew-Soon Ong in the Nanyang Technological University in the next two years. <i class='fa fa-calendar' style='font-size:19px'></i> Mar 28

+{{< /tab >}}

 {{< tab "Feb" >}}

 - Our paper "Optimal Parameter Adaptation for Safety-Critical Control via Safe Barrier Bayesian Optimization" has been conditionally accepted to IEEE Transactions on Control Systems Technology after minor corrections.
 In this work, we developed a theoretical framework for safe control problems from the perspective of optimization.
 This is a very important line of research that may set a new direction for optimization in real-world scenarios.
 Very well done, Shengbo! <i class='fa fa-calendar' style='font-size:19px'></i> Feb 13